What are you looking for?

 Published: 2 October 2024

 The world’s largest mammal migration by size can be seen in the skies above Kasanka, one of Zambia’s lesser-known parks.
-Found towards the southwestern edge of the Lake Bangweulu basin in the north of the country, it’s here that the quiet, unassuming power of nature and the effortless fluidity of the animal kingdom hits home.
+Found towards the southwestern edge of the Lake Bangweulu basin in the north of the country, it’s here that the quiet, unassuming power of nature and the effortless fluidity of the animal kingdom hit home.

-If you’re not familiar with this astonishing natural occurrence, let this visual story inspire you to your next possible African adventure as we take a deep dive into a few facts that drive the fascinating annual movements of the Kasanka Bat migration.
+Every year, as many as 10 million straw-coloured fruit bats travel thousands of kilometres to Zambia, drawn to the fruit forests offered by its swampy marshes found in this region.
+If you’re not familiar with this astonishing natural occurrence, let this visual story inspire you for your next possible African adventure as we take a deep dive into a few facts around the fascinating Kasanka Bat Migration.

 Travel Planning Tip: If you are considering combining a visit to Kasanka with a stop-over to see the iconic Victoria Falls, keep in mind you will visit during the low season, when water levels are low or may have dried up on the Zambian side.
 Reach out to our expert travel advisors, who can help you with detailed insights to tailor your safari experience.